arbiankuncoro-lab/xorex/README.md

-More information please contact me on twitter or telegram @arbiankuncoro
+For more information please contact me on twitter or telegram @arbiankuncoro